 Since then, I’ve done stuff I never would have dreamed I could do.

 I partied with rock stars in New York City and made friends with Olympic athletes.
 I traveled around the world in (exactly) 80 days, entirely by accident.
 I have spoken at conferences that include folks from Nancy Pelosi to Nina Hartley.

-I have talked about sexuality, relationships, touch and consent, in all kinds of media, including on The Montel Williams Show, The Tyra Banks Show, Penn & Teller’s Bullsh*t, NPR, GQ, Marie Claire, People, Newsweek, Maxim Radio and Cosmo Radio, the Washington Post, the New York Post, and the San Francisco Chronicle.
+I have talked about sexuality, relationships, touch and consent, in news outlets around the world, including on The Montel Williams Show, The Tyra Banks Show, Penn & Teller’s Bullsh*t, NPR, GQ, Marie Claire, People, Newsweek, Maxim radio, the Washington Post, the New York Post, and the San Francisco Chronicle.

 Those are some of the “big” things, but just as cherished are the small moments.
 Holding my nephew and niece for the first time.
-Picking out the vintage typewriter I wanted.
-Falling in love, knowing I’d get my heart broken (and being glad for it.)
+Picking out the vintage typewriter I wanted, just because.
+Falling in love and making new friends who really get me.
 Moving to San Francisco, and knowing I was home.
 Opening up a journal and penciling in “#41” and thus continuing the writing habit I’ve had since I was 7.
-Discovering the hollyhocks blooming in my garden.
-Building elaborate, years-long, nonsense inside jokes with my closest people.

 It has been astonishing to see what has come out of me as a recovering Good Girl.
 What surprised me more is that not only did I like the version of myself that did all those things, other people did too.